Cannulated Screws for Femoral Neck Fracture

 - this is the optimal position for fracture fixation, assuming that a satisfactory reduction is obtained;

 - advantage is that it is easy to directed the guide pins into the femoral neck and head, since an AP and surgical lateral

 flourscopic view can be obtained w/o having to move the patient's hip;

 - disadvantage is that if reduction slips, it can be difficult to re-reduce the hip while the hip is in extended position

 - main advantage is that the fracture table is not required and that hip can be re-reduced if the initial reduction is lost;

 - main disadvantage is that frx reduction may slip as the hip is flexed and externally rotated (for the frog leg lateral view);

 - guide pin insertion point and angle of insertion

-- ref: Using a cannulated screw as a drill guide and sleeve: a simple technique for multiple-screw fixation for intracapsular femoral neck fracture.
+- Using a cannulated screw as a drill guide and sleeve: for multiple-screw fixation for intracapsular femoral neck fracture.

 - depth of guide pin placement: